dimitri-justeau/restoptr/README.md

 ```

 To identify priorities for restoration, we require information on the
-spatial location of places that do and do not currently contain suitable
+location of places that do and do not currently contain suitable
 habitat.
-We will now import an example dataset to specify such
+We will now import data to describe which places within the
-information (imported as the `habitat_data` object).
-Specifically, this
+protected area contain forest habitat (imported as the `habitat_data`
-object is a spatial grid (i.e., raster layer).
-Each grid cell
+object).
+Specifically, this object is a spatial grid (i.e., raster
-corresponds to a candidate place for restoration (termed planning unit),
+layer).
+Each grid cell corresponds to a candidate place for restoration
-and their values indicate the absence or presence of habitat within each
+(termed planning unit), and their values indicate the absence or
-planning unit (using values of zero and one, respectively).
+presence of forest within each planning unit (using values of zero and
+one, respectively).

 ``` r
 # import data